All devices

 It was the great escape, the prison break

-The inverted syntax emphasizes the prison break rather than the great escape, foregrounding the captivity the speaker is fleeing from rather than the glamour of the flight.
+The inverted syntax emphasises the prison break rather than the great escape, foregrounding the captivity the speaker is fleeing from rather than the glamour of the flight.

 Structural